mahanteshimath/LEARN-DATAMODELING/README.md

-This repo some practicle data modeling examples
+This repo solves some realtime data modeling